 FBI Raids Office Of Longtime Trump Attorney Michael Cohen

-FBI investigators in New York raided the office of Michael Cohen, President Trump's longtime personal lawyer on Monday, in a significant step following the amount and range of work he has handled for Trump.
+FBI investigators in New York raided the office of Michael Cohen, President Trump's longtime personal lawyer on Monday, a significant step given the amount and range of work he has handled for Trump.

 The New York Times first reported that federal prosecutors issued the search warrant after a referral from Justice Department special counsel Robert Mueller, who is investigating Russian interference in the 2016 presidential election and any potential ties between the Trump campaign and Russia.

-It does not appear as though the Cohen search was directly linked to the Russian investigation, the Times reported.
+It does not appear as though the Cohen search was directly linked to the Russia investigation, the Times reported.
 There was no immediate information from the FBI or the Justice Department.

 Cohen's attorney Stephen Ryan confirmed the raid in a statement but argued the FBI had overstepped its bounds in seizing "privileged communications" between Cohen and his clients.